Modeling LRU caches with Shot Noise request processes

 Throughout this paper we shall consider the random variable

 which plays an important role in the dynamics of an LRU cache because the cache eviction time may be expressed in terms of $X_{m_0,x}(t)$.
-Indeed, under the LRU replacement policy, given the event $\{\xi_{m_0}=-x\}$, we have that the content $m_0$ is expunged from the cache (provided it has not requested in the meanwhile) as soon as the $C$th content, different from $m_0$, is requested.
+Indeed, under the LRU replacement policy, we have that the content $m_0$ is expunged from the cache (provided it is not requested again after time 0) as soon as the $C$th content, different from $m_0$, is requested.
 So, under the LRU replacement policy, the so-called cache eviction time for the content $m_0$ is given by the random variable

 where once again we remark that, by construction, $T_C(m_0,x)$ is the time at which the content $m_0$ is expunged from the cache, provided that no requests for the content $m_0$ are observed in the time interval $(0,T_C(m_0,x)]$.